Principles of Stewardship

-As a parish community, we want to reach out to and include the sick, the elderly and the homebound in the life and prayers of our parish.
+As a parish community, we want to reach out to and include the sick, the elderly, and the homebound in the life and prayers of our parish.

-Visiting time is arranged each week by a call from the minister who is assigned through Deacon Tony as part of the Bethany Ministry in the Office of Pastoral Ministries.
 During your hospitalization, if you notify the floor nurse, a chaplain will visit and arrange for or bring the Eucharist to you, each day.

 Please keep in mind when someone is seriously advanced in his or her illness, a priest should be called to administer the Sacrament of Anointing as soon as possible.